abarros6/sketch-app-kiro/README.md

 ### Object Manipulation
 1. Switch to "Select" mode
-2. Click on objects to select them (selected objects will be highlighted)
+2. **Single Selection**: Click on objects to select them (selected objects will be highlighted)
+3. **Multi-Selection**: Hold Ctrl and click on additional objects to select multiple items
-3. Drag selected objects to move them
+4. **Move Objects**: Drag selected objects to move them
+5. **Change Colors**:
+   - Select objects and use the color picker to instantly change their color
+   - Or use the "Change Color" button or press Ctrl+R
+   - Works with individual objects, multiple objects, and groups
+6. **Group Objects**: Select multiple objects and click Group button or press Ctrl+G
+7. **Ungroup Objects**: Select a group and click Ungroup button or press Ctrl+Shift+G
-4. Use Delete key or button to remove selected objects
+8. **Delete Objects**: Use Delete key or button to remove selected objects
-5. Use Ctrl+C and Ctrl+V to copy and paste objects
+9. **Copy/Paste**: Use Ctrl+C and Ctrl+V to copy and paste objects

 ### Advanced Features
 - **Undo/Redo**: Use Ctrl+Z to undo, Ctrl+Y to redo